 Pretty good, right?
 Needless to say, we had a LOT of happy clients.
 The biggest successes were seen where we combined paid social and PPC, hitting customers on multiple channels.
 You can take a look back at our Black Friday tips here.

 If your Black Friday fell flat, we’re here to help.
-Get in touch with our experts for a free audit of your paid social and/or PPC.
+Get in touch with our experts for an audit of your paid social and/or PPC.
 We’ll give you some tips on where you can tighten things up and reduce wastage.
-Drop us a line on social, call 0161 393 2123 or email email@example.com.